jmilet/jmilet.github.io/_posts/2015-10-11-remote-files.markdown

 to the Raspberry.

-In the Raspberry we globally register the shell's pid so it can be accesed from the remote node.
+In the Raspberry we globally register the shell's pid so it can be accessed from the remote node.

 ```bash
 iex(raspberry@192.168.1.38)1> :global.register_name :la_shell, self()